synsense/sinabs/docs/speck/overview.md

 ### Internal Slow clock

-**only avilable in latest speck2e**, a slow clock internally is used to support a number of time-cycle based features.
+**only available in latest speck2e**, a slow clock internally is used to support a number of time-cycle based features.

 * Leak clock, the DYNAPCNN layers including a leak operation that can operate on all the configured neuron states based on the clock setting.
 * DVS pre-processing filter: The DVS filter uses the slow clock as the time reference to update its internal states